Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 *That* told Coombes exactly what he needed to say.
 "If you have a concrete alternative then share it.
 This shit is time sensitive.
 But I don’t think you do."

 Hurt sighed. "...No.
 I guess I’m just wishing for a better world than the one we have," he said, sighed and gave up.
 "I know this is going to happen and I don’t oppose it it at all.
-I just...I wish I *could* come up with a better plan.
+I just...
+I wish I *could* come up with a better plan.
 I want what’s *best* for them."

 "Me too, professor."